What Styles of Concrete Parking Curbs Are Available?

 What Is the Proper Size for Concrete Curbs?

 The correct size depends primarily on the function that you want the curbing to serve.
 Curb height is measured from the surface of the pavement to the top of the curb; this is known as the curb reveal.
 Curb reveals are typically at least six inches, but they are seldom more than eight inches.
+Some applications can call for more like the custom 10″ curbs seen pictured above.
+These were hand formed for a LOWE’S home improvement center in Pompano Beach, FL.
 An important exception exists if the curb contains a handicapped-accessible ramp.
 Under ADA regulations, the curb reveal cannot exceed a quarter of an inch.
 As you might expect, higher curbs offer great protection against vehicle intrusions, and they can also be better at channeling water in areas that receive substantial amounts of runoff from nearby properties with significant slopes.